 Helping people tackle addictions to drugs and alcohol, learning to cope with life’s stressors and addressing underlying issues make up substance abuse counseling’s core mission.
-Counselors start by evaluating an addicted person’s physical, mental, emotional and social behaviors.
+Counselors start by evaluating an addicted person’s physical, mental, emotional, and social behaviors.
 This is the first step in determining the appropriate treatment plans for each individual patient.
-Addiction counseling has many facets and are listed below.
+Addiction counseling has many facets and they are listed below.

 It also allows for you to discuss issues you may not feel comfortable talking about in a group setting.
-Often times, there are underlying issues that need to be confronted in order to have a successful recovery.
+Oftentimes, there are underlying issues that need to be confronted in order to have a successful recovery.
 Those circumstances can include a number of things, but some may include grief or trauma.
 In addition, individual therapy is helpful for those who are suffering from a dual diagnosis – someone who is suffering a mental illness in addition to a drug/alcohol addiction.
 That’s because a disease such as depression or bipolar disorder needs special treatment that is separate from counseling for addiction treatment.

-Throughout the day our patients meet in a myriad of different groups together.
+Throughout the day, our patients meet in a myriad of different groups together.
 This allows the patient to interact with the rest of the community and begin to develop the skill of getting help from other people that are in recovery.
-Also group therapy is essential in the treatment process, because it gives the patient something and someone to relate to.
+Also, group therapy is essential in the treatment process, because it gives the patient something and someone to relate to.
 While establishing a relationship with their counselor is important, many times it is most helpful for a patient to hear how their peers feel and what they are doing to overcome those problems.

 Group therapy and the patient community are fundamental in the early recovery process.
 Addiction is usually centered on isolation.
 Group therapy enforces the fact that you are not alone in the way you feel.
 Groups such as small groups, grief, gender separation, clinical lectures, detox/beginner’s group, and art and music therapy are some of the groups that our patients will participate in.